-Unlike some cities, Pinson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pinson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pinson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pinson is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Pinson who work in office and administrative support (17.90%), sales jobs (12.01%), and healthcare (8.68%).
+There are especially a lot of people living in Pinson who work in office and administrative support (20.35%), sales jobs (12.39%), and management occupations (7.60%).

 Also of interest is that Pinson has more people living here who work in computers and math than 95% of the places in the US.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pinson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pinson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One downside of living in Pinson, however, is that residents on average have to contend with a long commute, spending on average 32.18 minutes every day commuting to work.

 The education level of Pinson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.25% of adults 25 and older in Pinson have a college degree.